arasgungore/orderbook-reconstruction/README.md

 # orderbook-reconstruction

-A C++ project which implements two orderbooks that sorts and outputs the best bids and asks.
+A C++ project consisting of two orderbooks that reads data from a/synced channels and outputs the best bids and asks.